alibaba/ice/packages/plugin-intl/README.md

 # @ice/plugin-intl

-`@ice/plugin-intl` is a plugin for use with the ice.js framework.
+`@ice/plugin-intl` is a ice.js plugin.
 It provides a simple way to add internationalization support to your application.

-> `@ice/plugin-int` is implemented based on `react-intl`.
+> `@ice/plugin-int` is based on `react-intl`.

 ## Install